DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 We are assuming that the test statistic can be transformed.
 It turns out that the percentile method is transformation invariant so we can do the transform of shifting the null distribution by the observed value.

-### CLT
+### Traditional mathematical methods

-Using the CLT becomes difficult because we have to find a way to calculate the standard error.
+Using the CLT or the $t$ distribution becomes difficult because we have to find a way to calculate the standard error.
 There have been many proposed methods, you are welcome to research them, but we will only present a couple of ideas in this section.
-Let's summarize the process for both hypothesis testing and confidence intervals in the case of the difference of two means using the CLT.
+Let's summarize the process for both hypothesis testing and confidence intervals in the case of the difference of two means using the $t$ distribution.

 ### Hypothesis tests